Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 That drew a laugh out of Allison.
 "Fine, Mister Voyeur.
 Watch away."

 She shoved the screen door open and the harsh noise it made, in addition to setting her teeth on edge - she *really* needed to take some WD-40 to it - snapped Xiù out of whatever headspace she’d gone to.
-The fierce engine of focused violence they’d been watching for the last few minutes vanished, and in her place was, well...Xiù, who tucked some errant hair back into place and smiled cautiously.
+The fierce engine of focused violence they’d been watching for the last few minutes vanished, and in her place was, well...
+Xiù, who tucked some errant hair back into place and smiled cautiously.

 "Sorry." she said, completely unnecessarily.